 You can also add the bulk of tomatoes to a sauce, soup or stew if that is essential to the recipe.
 And then hold back some of the best tasting ones, chop them up, and add them right at the end.
 That way, you get pops of that fresh tomato flavor.

 When you dehydrate tomatoes you have the opposite effect - you intensify the flavor.
 If you bought tomatoes that didn't have much flavor, it's a good way to use them up!
 Add a drizzle of olive oil and a whole lot of herbs and garlic and they'll be super tasty.

 How do I counter the acidity of tomatoes in a recipe?

-If you are trying to adjust just the flavor, you can add sugar (or some other sweetener) to balance it out.
+- If you are trying to adjust just the flavor, you can add sugar (or some other sweetener) to balance it out.
 A little salt can help as well.
 This makes it taste less acidic, but doesn't change the actual acidity.

-To adjust it for stomach problems, add a tiny bit of baking soda, a little at a time (in intervals of 1/2 a tsp for a big batch of sauce or soup).
+- To adjust it for stomach problems, add a tiny bit of baking soda, a little at a time (in intervals of ½ a teaspoon for a big batch of sauce or soup).
 It will bubble up - keep stirring until the bubbling subsides, and taste again.
 Repeat until it has reached your desired lower level of acidity.

 Get more tips from SF Gate's article.